joshcough/fp-practice/README.md

 * `print.PrintCollect`    - Like PrintStdOut, but with a twist.
 * `print.LetAndPrint`     - Contains let *and* print expressions.
 * `print.StatementBlocks` - Contains let, print, and statement blocks.
-* `functions.HOF`         - Contains let and first class functions
+* `functions.Functions`   - Contains let and first class functions.
-* `memory.Memory`         - Contains statement blocks and memory, with get and set expressions
+* `memory.Memory`         - Contains statement blocks, and memory, with get and set expressions.

 However, each language is completely self-contained, so you could pick any of the languages to implement first.
 This is especially true